milutinke/Discord-Archive-Bot/README.md

 - Archive export: JSON, PDF, Plain Text, CSV, DOCX
 - Roles archiving
 - Web Interface (Might not be implemented)

-## Known bugs

-- Messages sorting when rollbacking does not work (If you had newer messages in the archive, and then you have archived for example a channel with the olrder messages, when rollbacking, the new messages would be sent before then the older ones)

 ## Setup